PetrAPConsulting/image2md/README.md

 2. **"Invalid API key"**
    - Check if you've correctly inserted your API key in the script
-   - Verify your API key is active on Anthropic's website
+   - Verify your API key is active on Anthropic's or Mistral's website

 3. **"Python not found"**
    - Make sure Python is installed